 2) You should remember the Inputs,Outputs & Tools n Techniques for processed as you may get 4-5 questions on that only.

 3) You should understand the relationship between the KAs.
 There will be questions to test your knowledge / understanding where scenario includes many KAs & you need to give the answer about the KA sequence in which PM should manage the scenario.

 4) Never ever think, you cannot clear the exam on the first try.
 Prepare your study Schedule as per your comfort.
 Study templates may help but you should know what study method fits your style.

 5) As it could be dry subject reading the PMBOK, Try to practice the methods, mentioned in PMBOK, in your daily life or in projects.
 I was not able to incorporate them in my work thus I used them in my daily life, Considering small / large events in life as a project.

-2 replies by Guido Guerra and Steven Zachary
+4 replies by Grace Augustine, Guido Guerra, Sravan Eguvolla, and Steven Zachary

 Jan 01, 2016 11:49 AM